job/gpgpass/README.md

 * GitPython (https://pythonhosted.org/GitPython/0.3.1/)

 ## Installation
-1. Get the code: git clone https://github.com/rvdh/getpass.git
+1. Get the code: git clone https://github.com/rvdh/gpgpass.git
-2. Run the program for the first time to set up a ~/.getpass/config.ini.
+2. Run the program for the first time to set up a ~/.gpgpass/config.ini.
 3. Change the config.ini setting "passwordsRepositoryRemote" to point to your remote password repository.
-4. (Optional) Create a symlink from your getpass to ~/bin.
+4. (Optional) Create a symlink from your gpgpass to ~/bin.

 ## Supported platforms
 The code should work on Linux, MacOS X and Windows, provided git and gnupg are configured correctly.